MTO-SDC/mto-sdc-table/src/app/table/README.md

     public mdFab: boolean?;
     public mdMiniFab?: boolean;
-    public key?: string; // The key within the object that the column is to display }
+    public key?: string; // The key within the object that the column is to display public datepicker?: boolean; // is cell a date object that should have a datepicker public minDate?: Date; // minimum date selectable public maxDate?: Date; // maximum date selectable }

 export class ModalOptions {